MD Program

 Year 2: Entering Clinical Care

 To help you prepare for your new clinical responsibilities, all M2 students will start the year with FCC Launch Week, a week of clinically-driven content designed to better prepare students for success in their clerkships.
-This week, you’ll enhance your practical clinical skills around the interface of laboratory-based medicine with patient care.
+During this pivotal week, you’ll enhance your practical clinical skills around the interface of laboratory-based medicine with patient care.

 • Surgery